Online Registration Help

 Will I have to enter all of my pre-registration selections onto the form?

 Students who pre-registered for a term will see their pre-registration subject selections when their Registration Form is accessed.
-First term, first year students who entered the HASS-D lottery and/or were assigned to an advising seminar will see subjects on their Registration Form.
+First term, first year students who were assigned to an advising seminar will see the seminar on their Registration Form.
 All other students who did not pre-register will start with a registration form that is “blank”, or which contains zero subjects.
 The Advisor or Student can then add, delete or modify the selections.

 One or more of my pre-registration selections is not included in the list of subject selections.
 What happened?